Abnormal Psychology

 Psychoanalytic approach

 Generally rooted in the theories of Sigmund Freud, the psychoanalytic approach proposes that unconscious memories, thoughts and desires influence our conscious actions.
-This approach usually proceeds from the idea that people are driven by their unconscious impulses, and meaningful change is possible through cognitive analysis that makes unconscious thoughts conscious.
+This approach usually proceeds from the idea in psychology that people are driven by their unconscious impulses, and meaningful change is possible through cognitive analysis that makes unconscious thoughts conscious.

 Behavioral approach

 Observable behaviors are a core concept of the behavioral approach.
-Treatment generally focuses on reinforcing positive behaviors and thought patterns, helping the patient recognize adverse behaviors and maladaptive coping mechanisms.
-It also supports the patient as they establish practical coping skills to help manage stress and symptoms.
+Treatment reinforces positive behaviors and thought patterns, helping the patient recognize adverse behaviors and maladaptive coping mechanisms.
+Sessions may also help the client establish practical coping skills to help manage stress and symptoms.
+This approach can directly target abnormal behaviors using strategies like classical and operant conditioning.
+However, it may not address the potential underlying causes with the same precision as other methods.

 Medical approach to mental health

-Underlying causes that medical treatments and analysis can identify may include conditions such as a chemical imbalance, infection or toxin exposure.
+In this treatment category, patients may receive medication as part of the treatment plan or undergo testing for further differential diagnosis support and analysis.
+Underlying causes that medical treatments and analysis can identify may include conditions such as a chemical imbalance, infection, or toxin exposure.

 Cognitive approach